-The Group classifies its financial assets into
+The Group classifies its financial assets into the following measurement categories:

-• those to be measured at amortised cost.
+- those to be measure at fair value through profit or loss; and - those to be measured at amortised cost.

 The classification depends on the nature of the financial assets and the contractual terms of the relevant cash flows.